Age needs one voice. Now it has:

 Shockingly, half of all older people consider the television their main form of company.

-Read what happened next to Charlie and Joy
+Read what happened next to Joy

 Call in Time – read Barbara’s story